kmrin/RinBot/rinbot/assets/text/help-en.md

  `/warnings show` Shows a user's warnings
  `/warnings add` Adds a warning to a user
- `/warnings remove` Removes a warning from a user by it's warn ID
+ `/warnings remove` Removes a warning from a user by it's warn ID `/ban` Bans a member from the guild
+ `/kick` Kicks a member from the guild
+ `/nick` Changes the nickname of a guild member

 ### Owner
  `/shutdown`  Shuts the bot down.